-Elections made during open enrollment will remain in effect until the end of the benefit year unless you terminate your employment or change your elections due to a change in status or other applicable event.
+Elections made during open enrollment will remain in effect until the end of the benefit year unless you terminate your employment, or have an employment change that makes you ineligible for coverage, or change your elections due to a change in status or other applicable event.
 See section 1.8.2, Change in Status or Other Applicable Events.